Staff Spotlight: Darshana Shyamsunder

 Did you know that one in three families struggle to provide diapers for their babies?
 Furthermore, many nonprofits are unable to maintain an adequate supply of diapers due to increasing demand and as a result, babies are left in wet diapers for many hours causing illness and discomfort, and preventing playing, learning, and growing.

-Citadel Credit Union reached out to United Way of Chester County wanting to continue to contribute in a meaningful and relevant way as the pandemic continued, which lead to a Diaper Drive.
+Citadel Credit Union reached out to Chester County United Way wanting to continue to contribute in a meaningful and relevant way as the pandemic continued, which lead to a Diaper Drive.
 From April 26 through May 7, Citadel employees are encouraged to bring a donation to their office, order diapers online and have them shipped to their Corporate Headquarters, or give a monetary donation to go towards a bulk diaper purchase.
 This gives everyone, even remote employees, the opportunity to be involved.

 “Although we are operating differently since the start of the pandemic, it is important for us to continue to give back to our community,” said Anand Solanki, SVP/CFO, Citadel Credit Union.
 “We’re here to serve our members and communities and build strength together.”